CoenFE/A_Team_Project/README.md

   Within the crypto analysis I was able to narrowed it down to four main indicators to evaluate the asset class including; daily returns, cumulative returns,       correlation between different cryptocurrencies, and finally the sharpe ratio.

   ### Daily Returns
-  In this analysis, daily returns indicated the profit or loss in determined by the changing closing prices over a period of time.
+  In this analysis, daily returns indicated the profit or loss, determined by the changing closing prices over a period of time.
 I found that crypto as a whole     is quite volitile and this volitility is excellently displayed through the range of fluctuation within the daily returns as seen in the chart below.

   ![Daily Returns Crypto ](https://user-images.githubusercontent.com/96010215/155122407-c5ed17d1-ad6a-4eb7-815c-141ca6343253.png)